haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <img src="/education/HADDOCK24/RNA-Pol-III/submission.png">
 </figure>

-Currently your run should be queued but eventually its status will change to "Running" with the page showing the progress of the calculations.
+Currently, your run should be queued but eventually its status will change to "Running" with the page showing the progress of the calculations.
 The page will automatically refresh and the results will appear upon completion (which can take between 1/2 hour to several hours depending on the size of your system and the load of the server).
 Since we are dealing here with a large complex, the docking will take quite some time (probably 1/2 day).
 So be patient.
 You will be notified by email once your job has successfully completed.